dschadow/Java-Web-Security/README.md

 ###Ch07_XSS_Filter

 ###Ch08_CSRF
+A simple web project to show CSRF with GET and POST requests and how to protect forms with an anti CSRF token.

+**Requirements:** Apache Tomcat

 ##Setup
 All Java projects are created as Apache Maven projects (required are Java 7 and Maven 3).
 In Eclipse you therefore need to install the Maven integration and the git m2e connector via the update manager before you can import them as new projects.